Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Proposed Emulator

 \begin{itemize} \item The physical error rate to be evaluated, with a precision of 18 bits. \item Decoder specific parameters.
-In the case of BP, the maximum number of iterations.
-It was limited to 8 bits, because of the orientation to low-latency decoders, but the number of bits associated can be modified in synthesis-time. \item Targeted number of errors.
+In the case of BP-based decoders, the maximum number of iterations.
+It was limited to 8 bits, but the number of bits associated can be modified at synthesis time. \item Targeted number of errors.
 To determine statistical significance in a simulation, designers typically set the number of Monte Carlo simulations to $100/\text{LER}$.
-However, because predicting the exact logical error rate can be challenging due to potential error floors, we employ a different approach.
-Instead of conducting a fixed number of Monte Carlo simulations, we establish a target number of erroneous patterns to identify.
-The simulation will continue until these targets are met.
+However, because predicting the exact LER can be challenging due to potential error floors, we employ a different approach.
+Instead of performing a fixed number of Monte Carlo simulations, we stop the emulation based on a maximum number of uncorrected error patterns, i.e., 100 uncorrected error patterns.
+The simulation will continue until this maximum is met.

-With 16-bit precision, each simulation can uncover up to $2^{16}$ error patterns for each physical error rate.
+With 16-bit precision, each simulation can uncover up to $2^{16}$ error patterns.
 This method allows us to generate datasets that contain a large and diverse array of error patterns.
 These datasets can later be analyzed offline to enhance decoding algorithms, fine-tune parameters associated with the decoder, or provide sufficient samples for training a neural network-based decoder \cite{Gong2024Graph}. \item The start signal.
 Although it is not a real parameter, it is defined in the interface to be activated externally via software.
 This signal initiates the whole emulator's control unit. \end{itemize}